ullenius/pomodoro/README.md

 # pomodoro
-Pomodoro App written in Vanilla Javascript
+Pomodoro App written in Vanilla Javascript.

+> *"The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s"* - [wikipedia](https://en.wikipedia.org/wiki/Pomodoro_Technique)

 ## Usage
 1. User inputs time in minutes